ilia-spiridonov/nanoctx/docs/overview.md

 Let's introduce the concept of "context", which is somewhat similar to React Contexts if you're familiar with them.

 A context has the following key properties:
-1. It provides a value, which can be anything
+1. It provides a set of key-value pairs, which can be anything
-1. It "wraps" a tree of components (DOM nodes) and each one can consume the value directly without any intermediaries, regardless of its position
+1. It "wraps" a tree of MFEs/components and each one can consume values directly without any intermediaries, regardless of its position
-1. It is reactive - when a new value is provided, all consumers will be notified
+1. It is reactive - when a new pair is provided, all consumers will be notified
-1. It can be "shadowed" - it's possible to have nested contexts, and a consumer will attach to the one that is the closest ancestor
+1. It can be "shadowed" - it's possible to have nested contexts, and a consumer will take the value from the closest ancestral provider

-With that, nanoctx can be thought of as a framework/library-agnostic, extremely lightweight implementation of a global context, intended for sharing certain kinds of data between MFEs.
+With that, nanoctx can be thought of as a framework/library-agnostic, extremely lightweight implementation of a global context, intended for hierarchical sharing of certain kinds of data between MFEs.

 ## Key assumptions